-Except for a solo break in “Goody, Goody”, Fitzgerald saves her scat singing for the final jam session.
+Except for a solo break in “Goody, Goody”, Fitzgerald saves her scat for the final jam session.
 The vehicle is “Stompin’ at the Savoy”, a song long associated with her first boss, Chick Webb.
-Fitzgerald takes the first chorus at a relaxed pace before jumping to a medium-fast tempo for her scat solo.
+Fitzgerald takes the first chorus at a relaxed pace before jumping to a medium-fast tempo for her wordless solo.
 She alternates between scat and lyrics for the remainder of the performance, improvising soaring lines over the riffing horn section.
 While the Chicago version is exciting and well-played, it pales when compared to the LA recording.
 Fitzgerald builds the intensity better in the latter version, and she keeps calling for additional choruses, which gets the audience excited.
 The drumming on the LA recording is much more explosive and propulsive than on the Chicago version.
-Since there were only two drummers present on this tour, my guess is that Connie Kay played on the Chicago concert, replaced by Jo Jones in LA.
+My guess is that Connie Kay played this set at the Chicago concert, replaced by Jo Jones in LA.
 At the conclusion of the “Savoy” jam, the cheering audience demands an encore, and Fitzgerald delivers with a version of “Oh, Lady Be Good”.
 Fitzgerald avoids singing any portions of her classic 1947 Decca scat solo, instead creating fresh improvisations liberally spiced with some of her favorite ideas (You wanna blow now…We gotta go now).
-Jazz historian Phil Schaap claims that Jones replaces Kay on this number only, but to my ears, it sounds like the same drummer on “Savoy” and “Lady”.
+Phil Schaap claimed that Jones replaced Kay on this number only, but to my ears, it sounds like the same drummer on “Savoy” and “Lady”.

-Thanks to Pam Garramone, Carla Henebry-Branscome, Tad Hershorn, Barbara Kline, Megan McLean Corso, James Harrod, LaDamion Massey, Dan Morgenstern, Nick Phillips, Bob Porter, Ricky Riccardi, Loren Schoenberg, Ian Shadwick, Eric Smith, Clint Weiler, Dave Weiner, and Harry Weinger.
+Thanks to John Clayton, Pam Garramone, Carla Henebry-Branscome, Tad Hershorn, Barbara Kline, John McDonough, Megan McLean Corso, James Harrod, LaDamion Massey, Dan Morgenstern, Nick Phillips, Bob Porter, Ricky Riccardi, Loren Schoenberg, Ian Shadwick, Eric Smith, Katie Thiroux, Clint Weiler, Dave Weiner, Harry Weinger, and Scott Wenzel.